nii-yamagishilab/AntiDeepfake/README.md

 ## Try it out

-Inference code is available on each model’s [Hugging Face](https://huggingface.co/nii-yamagishilab) page.
+Full inference script is available on each model’s [Hugging Face](https://huggingface.co/nii-yamagishilab) page.
+Simply copy some audio files and run the script to get their detection scores.

 ## Installation
 This setup is recommended if you plan to run custom experiments with the code.